 The Westing Game by Ellen Raskin

-I read this because Sophia had just finished it in her 5th grade class.
+I read this because my youngest daughter had just finished it in her 5th grade class.
 Knowing my affinity for mysteries, she told me I just had to read it, so I did.
-I’m sure I’d read it before—probably when I was around Sophia’s age myself.
-It’s always fun to read something your kids love so you can talk about it with them, and the mystery really is clever and I didn’t immediately figure everything out even though it’s a middle grade novel.
+I’m sure I’d read it before—probably when I was around her age myself.
+It’s always fun to read something your kids love so you can talk about it with them, and the mystery really is clever and I didn’t immediately figure everything out even though it’s a middle grade novel and it was vaguely familiar.

 Deadly Inheritance by Clair Poulson